Ephigenia/mite-cli/README.md

 ## Advanced Configuration Options

+- `customersColumns`
+  defines the default columns to be used when running `mite customers list`.
 - `listColumns`
   defines the default columns to be used when running `mite list`.
 - `outputFormat`
   defines the default output format for the list commands, defaults to `table`
+- `projectsColumns`
+  defines the default columns to be used when running `mite projects list`.
+- `servicesColumns`
+  defines the default columns to be used when running `mite services list`.
+- `usersColumns`
+  defines the default columns to be used when running `mite users`.

 Configuration options can always be resetted to their default by leaving out the value, like: `mite config set listColumns`.